-- Note about hard disks: Make sure you select surveillance-grade hard disks for your DVR or NVR.
+- A Note about hard disks: Make sure you select surveillance-grade hard disks for your DVR or NVR.
 These are built with more durable components than regular computer hard drives so they can run 24/7 if necessary.

 To view live or recorded footage from your security cameras, you must hook up your DVR or NVR to a TV or monitor.
 The display unit for your CCTV system can range from a simple monochrome screen to an HD color monitor.
 If you have IP cameras, you can also view footage remotely from a smartphone or computer.

 Install CCTV in Your Mid-South Business

 Whether your goal is to deter break-ins and theft, prevent vandalism, monitor traffic, or keep an eye on employees, CCTV could provide a significant benefit for your business.
 State Systems Inc. can expertly design and install a CCTV system in your Tennessee, Arkansas, or Mississippi business.

 Whether you need basic wired analog cameras, or you want the latest wireless IP cameras with every advanced feature available, we can address your needs.
 We can also help you overcome problems with camera vandalism by offering dust-resistant housings and bullet-resistant, explosion-proof casings.
 Our wide range of affordable, high-quality CCTV products is sure to be the perfect addition to your company’s security efforts.